-Run a baker node on Windows#
+Run a validator node on Windows#

 Prerequisites#

-Configure a baker node on Windows#
+Configure a validator node on Windows#

 Note